tc39/proposal-compartments/README.md

   // Static module records reflect their bindings for information only.
   // Compartments use internal slots for the compiled code and bindings.
   bindings: Array<Binding>;

+  // Indicates that initialize needs to receive a dynamic import function that
+  // closes over the referrer module specifier. needsImport?: boolean,

+  // Indicates that initialize needs to receive an importMeta. needsImportMeta?: boolean,
 }

 // A ModuleDescriptor captures a static module record and per-compartment metadata.